MattKevan/kevan.tv/_work/scotts-miracle-gro.md

 ### Landing pages

 Part of the project was to create a series of landing pages, one for each of Scott's main brands.
-They had to be attention grabbing, well designed, and reflect the character of each brand.</p>
+They had to be attention grabbing, well designed, and reflect the character of each brand.

 As creative manager, I led a series of workshops to define the content, structure and layout of each landing page, and decided which animation techniques to use.
 Once the designs and storyboards had been signed off by Scott's brand teams, I then built and animated all but one of the landing pages.